 Researching the lives of women in the past is challenging.
 During her tenure at the Factory, Sarah was a visible presence in the archives.
 As Matron, she was one of only a small number of women in the early colony of New South Wales with an official government role and salary.
 I managed to track her time at the Factory from government records and newspaper articles without too much trouble.
 Most of these documents (some…

-St. John’s Cemetery Project is extremely fortunate to have Macquarie University PhD candidate Abbie Hartman as our new intern.
+St. John’s Cemetery Project is extremely fortunate to have Macquarie University PhD candidate Abbie Hartman as an intern.
 Abbie is an interdisciplinary historian of Public and Applied history whose work focuses on the public’s consumption of history and how the influence of media can shape and change this.

 Her PhD thesis, ‘When This is All Over and the War is Won They Will Remember Us’: Public History, War and the Power of Memorialisation in Games, her Masters thesis completed in 2017, and several other projects she is working on examine how the general public understands and remembers conflict.
 As Abbie’s research has already uncovered, many young people currently studying history at the tertiary level report that their strong interest in history was initially sparked by the historical subject matter in video games they had played.
 For anyone who may question the relevance and value of the past and history as a field of inquiry in a rapidly changing world, Abbie’s findings are a reminder that history and ‘new media’ are by no means strange bedfellows.
 Indeed, her work confirms that the digital arena generally offers historians so many new, creative, fresh options in terms of how we can communicate our work to a wider audience than traditional textual histories have been able to reach.